top of page

 Master's Degree in Social Work (MSW) from UNC-Charlotte in 2013.
 In Emily's free time she enjoys spending

-time with her family and friends, reading, and trail running.
+time with family and friends, reading, and trail running.
 She is a pet parent to a rambunctious golden

 retriever named Chester, who also enjoys hiking.